robmkennedy/quiet-library/public/about.md

 * Include the Abort Controller in api handling.
 * Add Jest unit tests and full Cypress feature tests.

-#### React Router V6
+#### Routing
+- Client-side routing is required for a simple page app. **React Router** is one of the most convenient and popular.
+It also accommodates parameters in routes which allows us to route to a page to edit a single movie (based on the unique id).

-The latest version of react-router attempts to separate the route configuration from the rendering.
+- The latest version of react-router (V6) attempts to separate the route configuration from the rendering.
 It also moves to using react hooks.
 It provides functionality for fetching data before rendering, lazy loading content, and specifying custom loaders per route.
 Alongside configuring routes using `Route` components, routes may also be configured using plain objects via the `createBrowserRouter` function.
-The information located at https://reactrouter.com/en/main/upgrading/v6-data is probably the best read for understanding the new changes.

-The entire app is still wrapped by the browser router, but now it is created via the `RouterProvider` component.
+- The entire app is still wrapped by the browser router, but now it is created via the `RouterProvider` component.
 In v5, we also wrapped the entire app with the `BrowserRouter`, but we could place our routes anywhere in our component tree (allowing us to maintain a header in the same place between routing).
 To achieve the same functionality in v6, we specify a base layout component for the base route (/) and then use react-routers `Outlet` component to indicate where the route content should be rendered.

+- The information located at https://reactrouter.com/en/main/upgrading/v6-data is probably the best read for understanding the new V6 changes.

+#### State Management

+- State management could be handled using built-in React Contexts.
+However, as the app grows, the state becomes more complex.
+Updating this with a single reducer may cause unnecessary rendering. **React Redux** will ensure only the required sections are re-rendered.
+- Also, **Redux Toolkit** uses the concept of state slices which greatly reduces the amount of boilerplate code we need to write.
+- We have used **Redux Thunk** before.
+This offers simple middleware that allows us to write action creators.
+These return action functions (instead of the typical action objects).
+An action function can dispatch async actions, like API calls, and wait for results.
+- We will use this project to investigate the use of **Redux Saga**.
+While these allow for more complex async handling, this app is still only performing basic search API functionality.

+##### Redux
+- In Redux Thunk, action creators can dispatch multiple actions, handle conditional logic, and perform asynchronous api calls before dispatching an action to the reducer.
+- In Redux Saga, sagas listen for dispatched actions and then run generator functions to perform tasks responding to those actions.

+Making API Calls with Redux Thunk
+Redux Thunk is often used for making api calls within action creators.
+Within the thunk, you can then dispatch actions in response to the api call's response.

+Redux saga handles api calls by pausing generator functions until the api response is received.
+The saga can then process the response or dispatch actions.

+unlike Redux-Thunk, which utilizes callback functions, a Redux-Saga thread can be started, paused and cancelled from the main application with normal Redux actions.

 #### Page layout